Last modified: Aug 14, 2024

 Dedicated

-• High investment: Dedicated platforms require huge upfront costs for research and development, testing and validation, and production facilities.
+• High investment: Dedicated platforms require significant upfront costs for research and development, testing and validation, and production facilities.

 • Long lead time: Dedicated platforms take longer to develop and launch than retrofitting or hybrid platforms.